paulcervov/medadmin-graphql-api/README.md

 # Medadmin API
-Node.js-based GraphQL-API for Medadmin CRM.
+Node.js-based GraphQL-API for [Medadmin CRM](https://github.com/paulcervov/crm.medadmin).

 ## Initial project setup

 1. Clone the repository and go to the project directory.
-2. Create a SQLite database file.
+2. Set up your PostgreSQL database connection.
 3. Copy `.env.example` file into `.env` and fill it.

 ## Available Scripts